almostengr/farmosnws/README.md

 # farmosnws
-Automated importing of National Weather Service (NWS) data into FarmOS.
+A Drupal module to allow automated importing of National Weather Service (NWS) data into FarmOS.

 ## Purpose
 The purpose of this project is to allow FarmOS to use data from the National